 High Court backs Pembrokeshire care homes over fees

-Seven care home companies took further legal action which resulted in the High Court ruling.
+Seven care home companies took further legal action against the local authority.

 Owners complained they were not receiving enough from the council for each resident they looked after and some faced going out of business.

-Mr Justice Beatson sitting at the High Court in Cardiff ruled that Pembrokeshire council did not follow the agreed funding model and that it did not give appropriate consideration to a number of factors while calculating the final figure.
+Sitting at the High Court in Cardiff, Mr Justice Beatson has ruled that Pembrokeshire council did not follow the agreed funding model and that it did not give appropriate consideration to a number of factors while calculating the final figure.

 There are around 30 private care homes used by the council in the county.